bilalmasud07/DataCollectorAPI/FlaskApi/README.md

 ## How to Setup and Use the API

-In order to setup and use the API follow these steps:
+In order to set up and use the API, follow these steps:

-comment out below commands where necessary

-1- Go to the directory cd ../DataCollectorAPI/FlaskApi/
+1. Go to the directory:
+    ```bash
+    cd ../DataCollectorAPI/FlaskApi/
+    ```

-2- Create a .env file inside that directory and write below line DATABASE_URL='postgresql+psycopg://username:password@localhost:5432/database_name'
+2. Create a `.env` file inside that directory and add the following line:

-replace then your username, passowrd, database name which you have set in part two

-explain what below command does
+    ```
+    DATABASE_URL='postgresql+psycopg://username:password@localhost:5432/database_name'
+    ```
+    Replace `username`, `password`, and `database_name` with your actual PostgreSQL credentials and database name.

+3. Create a virtual environment:
+    ```bash
-2- python -m venv venv
+    python -m venv venv

-explain what below command does
-3- .\venv\Scripts\Activate   # fow windows 11 on cmd
+    ```
+    This command creates a new virtual environment named `venv` in your project directory.

+4. Activate the virtual environment:
+    ```bash
+    .\venv\Scripts\Activate
+    ```
+    This command activates the virtual environment, allowing you to install packages and run the app in an isolated environment.

+5. Upgrade pip:
+    ```bash
-4- python.exe -m pip install --upgrade pip
+    python.exe -m pip install --upgrade pip

-explain what below command does
+    ```
+    This command upgrades pip, the Python package installer, to the latest version.

+6. Install the required packages:
+    ```bash
-5- pip install -r requirements.txt
+    pip install -r requirements.txt

-explain what below command does
+    ```
+    This command installs all the dependencies listed in the `requirements.txt` file.

+7. Run the application:
+    ```bash
-6- python .\app.py
+    python .\app.py
+    ```
+    This command starts the Flask application.

 ## API Documentation